SchoolOfCode/workshop-typescript-types-of-weather-uneducated_guess/weatherApp/PLAN.md

 - Barebones - nothing wild
 - Header
 - Main - in here we'll have the entire funcationality of the project - enter city and find the weather there
+- Search bar - is the field for city name
+- Button - leads to new page and searches city name in the API and will return info onto the next page
 - Footer

+Additional page
+- After searching the city, show results page